Lisa Hilton (musician): Return to the piano

 In 1997, Hilton's interest in music was reignited by a neighbor, pianist David Foster.
 She resumed her studies in theory and composition with composer Charles Bernstein at UCLA.
 Her first album, Seduction (1997), was just solo piano which Hilton also produced.
 Since then she has produced and recorded about one album a year.
-The albums Hilton records contain primarily her own compositions, but do include cover songs by musicians such as Dizzy Gillespie, Miles Davis, and Bill Evans.
+Hilton's albums primarily feature her own compositions, but also include cover songs by musicians such as Dizzy Gillespie, Miles Davis, and Bill Evans.
 Hilton has stated she also tries to record arrangements of music by women composers as Billie Eilish, Janis Joplin, Joni Mitchell, Lana Del Rey, and Taylor Swift, and Ann Ronell.

 Hilton began working in 2005 with the multi-Grammy Award-winning engineer Al Schmitt and they continued working together until his passing in 2021.
 Hilton has also worked with renowned engineers Doug Sax, Gavin Lurssen, Fernando Lodeiro, Larry Mah, James Farber, Chandler Harrod, Eric Boulanger, and Jay Newland, recording 300 tracks of original compositions as well as jazz covers.
-Hilton has been a voting member of the Producers and Engineers Wing of The Recording Academy since 2003.
+Hilton has been a member of Berklee College of Music’s President’s Advisory Committee since 2010 and a voting member of the Producers and Engineers Wing of The Recording Academy since 2003.